Heaventools

 What is the difference between the trial version and the full version?

-Your evaluation copy of Resource Tuner is a full-featured release.
-This means that the same capabilities available in the registered software are present in the non-registered software.
-This allows you to try out all the features in Resource Tuner to confirm that they work to your satisfaction.
+Your evaluation copy of Resource Tuner is a fully-featured release, providing the same capabilities as the registered software.
+This allows you to explore all the features in Resource Tuner to ensure they meet your needs.

 Is this a developer tool, or is this something a general computer user would use?

 Both ways.
-Anyone can play with the file resources and learn a lot from it.
+Whether you're a developer looking to modify resources or a general user curious about exploring files, Resource Tuner can be a valuable tool.
+Anyone can play with the file's resources and learn a lot from it.
 Training for the initial use is almost not required at all.
-No programming skills required.
-See also: User testimonials
+See also: Resource Tuner Tutorials

 File Open